kvietelaitis/froggywallet/README.md

     If no errors are present, Go has been installed correctly.

 3. **Running the backend part of the project**
+    Before running the project, make sure to have a .env file like the one in the given example.
+The DB_URL should have the username, password and port from your docker-compose.yaml file.
+The PORT value indicates what port the frontend tries to connect to.

     Navigate to the project's backend directory and run the command:
     ```